TanweiY/Deepsurv_SHAP/README.md

 # Deepsurv_SHAP
-This project first used Deepsurv to train a deep learning model based on epigenome-wide DNA methylaiton data, and then use SHAP to rank the importance of input features.
+This project first used Deepsurv to train a multimodal deep learning model based on both clinical variables and epigenome-wide DNA methylation data.
+The clinical variables including age, sex, and TNM stage were first fit by a Cox proportional hazard model, and then the prognostic index based on the clinical variables (PIags) for each patient was constructed.
+Next, the PIags was integrated into the loss function and training process of the Deepsurv.
+Lastly, SHAP was used to rank the importance of the input of Deepsurv, to find relatively important CpG sites.